 Place the cookie sheet into the refrigerator for at least 4 hours before removing the chocolates from the molds.
 Store chocolates in a sealed container, in the refrigerator.

-- If you have an electric stove, use low heat to gently melt the butters.
-If you have a gas stove, use the lowest flame setting possible or use a double boiler method to melt the butters and avoid over-heating or burning them.
+- If you have an electric stove, use low heat to gently melt both of the butters.
+If you have a gas stove, use the lowest flame setting possible or use a double boiler method to melt the coconut and cacao butter and avoid over-heating or burning them.

 - These chocolates must be stored in the refrigerator and can also be frozen.
 They will keep well for days and weeks.